ozyurtf/brown-assistant/README.md

 ## Models Used

-1) **Bi-Encoder Embeddings for Indexing and Retrieval**
+1) **Bi-Encoder Embeddings**

 - Sentence Transformer: `all-MiniLM-L6-v2`
     - Pros: Local, free, lightweight (~22.7 million parameters), fast, quick inference and efficient deployment
     - Cons: Might miss hard-to-catch patterns and important details that can be captured by larger models.

 - OpenAI: `text-embedding-3-large`
     - Pros: Rich and high-quality embeddings, better context understanding, can capture subtle details
     - Cons: Dependency on API, computational overhead, higher cost

+2) **Vector Database for Indexing and Retrieval**

+- ChromaDB
+    - Pros: Easy metadata filtering with `where` clause, simple Python API, works well for small/medium datasets, self-contained, easy to dockerize, no extra dependencies.
+    - Cons: Operates on a single node architecture, slower for large-scale search, fewer indexing options

-2) **Cross-Encdoer Reranking for Retrieval**
+3) **Cross-Encoder Reranking for Retrieval**

 - CrossEncoder: `BAAI/bge-reranker-base`
     - Pros: High accruacy for ranking, open source, free
     - Cons: Slow inference, compute intensive

-3) **Generator**
+4) **Generator**

 - ChatOpenAI: `gpt-4o-mini`
     - Pros: High quality generation, reasoning ability, easy integration
     - Cons: API dependency, hallucination risk, cost per call

-- Evaluation
+5) **Evaluation**

 - Retriever
     - `Precision` **(Not implemented yet):** The fraction of the retrieved chunks that overlap with the original chunks
     - `Recall` **(Not implemented yet):** The fraction of the original chunks that overlap with the retrieved chunks

 - Generator
     - `BLEU`: Measures how much generated text overlaps with original text in terms of exact word sequences
     - `ROUGE-L (F-1)`: Finds the longest sequence of words in both generated text and original text (in the same order) and calculates F-1 score which is the balance of the fraction of the original text that is covered by the predicted text (Recall) and the fraction of the predicted text that is covered by the original text (Precision)

-## How to Add New Addition Sets to Measure Evaluation
+## How to Add New Datasets for Evaluation?

-To add a new dataset to measure how well the generated text performs with it, you can enter your question, department for Bulletin, department for CAB, and answer into the `evaluation.json` file in the `files` folder, and click the `Evaluate` button in the UI.
+To add a new dataset to measure how well the generated text performs with it, you can enter your question, concentration for Bulletin, department for CAB, and answer into the `evaluation.json` file in the `files` folder, and click the `Evaluate` button in the UI.

+## Observations and Future Development

+Currently, the pipeline performs relatively well for most questions.
+Wrong answers usually occur when the question contains only technical words (e.g., `APMA 2230`, `CSCI 0320`, `ECON 2950`, etc.) without context and/or when the wrong department or concentration is selected in the UI.
+To solve the issue of poor performance with technical words, I tried to integrate a sparse retriever, BM25, along with the dense retriever and then re-ranked the retrieved chunks with a Cross Encoder, but this did not help much.
+Therefore, I removed it.

+In addition, retrieval + generation process usually takes between 5-20 seconds.
+Sometimes it may take up to 30 seconds for the chunks to be retrieved from the vector store and for an answer to be generated.
+Although significant amount of this time is spent for text generation, caching is still one of the important features to add and it will be integrated into the process in the next steps considering the fact that the same or similar questions can be asked by hundreds/thousands of other students as well.
+FAISS vector database can also be tried instead of ChromaDB to check if retrieval time reduces significantly.

+Also, currently, performance is measured by calculating the BLEU and ROUGE-L scores between the generated answer and the original answer.
+When OpenAI's embedding model is used, BLEU score is calculated as around ~0.10 and ROUGE-L score is calculated around ~0.40.
+When all-MiniLM-L6-v2 sentence transformer is used, BLEU score is calculated as around ~0.05 and ROUGE-L score is calculated as around ~0.25.

+Morevoer, we can measure the performance of the retriever by computing the precision and recall scores between the retrieved chunks and the original chunks in the next step.

+Currently, users need to specify a department and/or concentration in the UI.
+In the future, the information from all courses in each department can be combined, summarized and keywords can be extracted.
+After aggregating these, we can use them to determine which department is most relevant to the user query based on similarity scores.
+A similar approach can be applied to concentrations as well.
+By following this method, users may no longer need to specify a department and concentration since these can be identified automatically.

 ## Running Locally